-Every business that can have a web presence should and that means that in order for that presence to be effective, they need to know at least a little about how it all works.
-Now this doesn’t mean that they need to know how to build a website, or even the ins and outs of SEO (search engine optimisation).
+Every business that can have a web presence should, and that means that in order for that presence to be effective, they need to know at least a little about how it all works.
+Now, this doesn’t mean that they need to know how to build a website or even the ins and outs of SEO (search engine optimization).
 But in order to understand why you may need to pay an agency to improve web visibility, and then it’s necessary to know at least a little about the mechanics of it.

 First Things First: Know the Rules

-Many business websites fail because owners attempt to carry out their own SEO, or fall for the ‘we can get you to the top of Google’ scam.
-Let’s get the latter straight; the only people that can get you the #1 spot at the top on Google’s search page is Google, nobody else can guarantee it, especially for SMEs.
+Many business websites fail because owners attempt to carry out their SEO or fall for the ‘we can get you to the top of Google’ scam.
+Let’s get the latter straight; the only people who can get you the #1 spot at the top on Google’s search page is Google; nobody else can guarantee it, especially for SMEs.

 Start With the Website